 Alternatively, you could rinse the rice in a huge bowl of water.
 When I use this method, I do three rinses, removing the starchy water after each rinse and using fresh water for the next one.

-To get the rice out of the bowl after the final rinse, you can pour the whole thing through your fine-mesh strainer so that the water is removed and the rice remains.
+To get the rice out of the bowl after the final rinse, pour the whole thing through your fine-mesh strainer so the water is removed and the rice remains.

 2. The Right Amount Of Water

 For perfectly fluffy rice, you need to nail the rice-to-water ratio.
-Two cups of water for every cup of rice is a standard rule that works in most cases unless the packaging specifies otherwise.
+Two cups of water for every cup of rice is a standard rule that usually works unless the packaging specifies otherwise.
 You can also add a teaspoon of olive oil to the water.

 3. Cook The Rice